caiyuqing/Open-DPSM/Readme.md

 ## Code
 - The code version uses the same three classes of functions as the GUI version.
 Hence, all the steps are nearly identical.

+- Similar to the GUI pages, Code version is divided into different sections.

 - To start, open *main.py* and change all the things under the section "Information entered by the user".

-- If no eye tracking data are provided, it is important that the line ```subjectFileName = "csv_example_raw_sec(CB cb1).csv"``` is commented out.
+- If no eye tracking data are provided, it is important that the line ```subjectFileName"``` line is commented out.

-- Similar to the GUI pages, Code version is divided into different sections.

 ### Preprocessing section
 This part is to extract some basic information from the video and eye-tracking file.
 The results will be printed.